knights-analytics/hugot/README.md

 ## By whom

-Hugot is brought to you by the friendly folks at [Knights Analytics](https://knightsanalytics.com), who use Hugot in production to automate ai-powered decision intelligence.
+Hugot is brought to you by the friendly folks at [Knights Analytics](https://knightsanalytics.com), who use Hugot in production to automate ai-powered data curation.

 ## Implemented pipelines